 My first book, Forging a Kingdom: The GAA in Kerry, 1884-1934, was published in October 2013 by the Collins Press.
 It was nominated as one of the Irish Times' Sports Books of the Year.

 Since then my research on the impact of the GAA, and sport generally, on Irish society, particularly during the Gaelic Revival and the Irish Revolutionary period, has been published in several books and in a number of prestigious, internationally-recognised, peer-reviewed journals including, Eire/Ireland, Irish Economic and Social History, Sport in Society and Irish Studies Review.

-I am a regular contributor to the Irish Times, Irish Independent, Irish Examiner, the Kerry's Eye and Ireland's Own.
+I have regularly contributed to the Irish Times, Irish Independent, Irish Examiner, the Kerry's Eye and Ireland's Own.
 I have written articles for the Irish Times’ ongoing ‘Century: The Years That Shaped Modern Ireland’ supplements and between September 2015 and March 2016, I was a lead contributor to the UCD/Irish Independent’s ten-part ‘1916 Collection’ of collaborative supplements.
 During the Easter Rising centenary celebrations I was a special contributor and analyst for the Irish Independent, providing historical context to the commemoration.

 I am the former Chairman of the Sports History Ireland Society, which was set up to organise conferences on the history of sport and encourages academic and popular study of the subject in Ireland.

 |Areas of expertise||